H-1B Visa Lawyers & Immigration Attorneys

-H-1B: Visa for Professional Workers
+H-1B Visa for Specialty Occupation Workers

 H-1B Requirements

-H-1B Employer Requirements: The job offered must be in a “specialty occupation.”
+H-1B Employer Eligibility Requirements: The job offered must be in a “specialty occupation.”
 This means that a specialized bachelor’s degree (or higher) or its equivalent is the minimum requirement for the job by the employer’s internal standard and industry standard.
 The employer must have a bona fide need for the beneficiary’s services and provide prevailing wages and working conditions.

 H-1B Employee Requirements: The H-1B beneficiary must be qualified to work in the specialty occupation, by possessing the required degree in the specialty area, or a foreign degree that is equivalent to a U.S. bachelor’s degree in the specialty area.
 The beneficiary may also qualify through licensure or a combination of education, training, and or experience that is equivalent to the required degree.